timescale/docs/timescaledb/how-to-guides/compression/compression.md

 # Compression
-In TimescaleDB, when compression is enabled, it converts data stored in many rows into an array.
+When compression is enabled, TimescaleDB converts data stored in many rows into an array.
 This means that instead of using lots of rows to store the data, it stores the same data in a single row.
 Because a single row takes up less disk space than many rows, it decreases the amount of disk space required, and can also speed up some queries.

 As a simplified example, you might have a table that looks like this to start with: